Download Google Play Store (how to)

 Now that we’re all set to go it’s time to install this thing.
 Use your favorite file browser.
 For those who may not have one, we recommend ES File Explorer.

 - Open your file browser and navigate to wherever you put the Google Play Store APK.
 If you downloaded it on your device then it will be on your SD card in the Downloads folder.

 - Once you find the APK, click on it.
 There may be a box that pops up depending on the apps you have installed on your device asking which app you want to use.
 If this is the case, click “Package Installer”.

 - On the next screen, read over any permission changes (there usually aren’t any) and then click install.
 When it’s finished, the latest Google Play Store will be installed on your device.

 Hey you did it!
 Wait, there is still one more step!

 Leaving the Unknown Sources box checked is a major security hole that can cause problems down the road.
 The best way to keep yourself safe is to go back and turn that off!

 - Go back into the Security settings, Privacy settings, or Application settings (wherever you found it last time).

 - Uncheck the box.
-This will prevent everything from installing apps.
+This will prevent everything (except the Play Store) from installing apps.
 You can always re-check the box later if you need to do this again.

 That’s all she wrote, folks!